iizotov/athena-federated-query-workshop/README.md

 * Analytics: https://workshops.aws/categories/Analytics
 * Data Lake: https://workshops.aws/categories/Data%20Lake

-Please do not hesitate to reach out to Raj and Igor, your AWS Solution Arrchitects, if you have any questions or would like to organise a workshop
+Please do not hesitate to reach out to Raj and Igor, your AWS Solution Arrchitects, if you have any questions.

 See you next time!